adobe-rnd/aem-martech/README.md

       }, 3000);
     }
     ```
 7. Connect your consent management system to track when user consent is explicitly given.
 Typically call the `updateUserConsent` with a set of [categories](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/data-types/consents#choices) & booleans pairs once your consent management sends the event.
+The marketing option supports granular control as in the official documentation:
+    ```js
+    updateUserConsent({
+      collect: true,
+      marketing: {
+        preferred: 'email',
+        any: false,
+        email: true,
+        push: false,
+        sms: true,
+      },
+      personalize: true,
+      share: true,
+    })
+    ```
 :warning: Note that the integration will be specific to the vendor you chose.
 See some examples below.

 ### Integrating with consent management solutions